arndvs/arndvs/README.md

 The system your AI agents are missing — synced instructions, workflow skills, hardened secrets, and autonomous loops across every machine.
 Progressive context detection (14 framework signatures) loads only the rules relevant to each stack.
 Includes a full planning pipeline (grill-me → write-a-prd → prd-to-issues → do-work) and an autonomous agent loop that picks GitHub issues, implements them, commits, and moves on while you're AFK.

 - **Safety & observability built in:** a three-tier credential model so agents never see secrets, lifecycle hooks, and a real-time compliance HUD (WebSocket + HTTP) that surfaces rule loads, file reads, and compliance violations as they happen.
-- **Companions:** [llm-gateway](https://github.com/arndvs/llm-gateway) — route Claude Code through a GitHub Copilot subscription via a secure LiteLLM proxy (no separate Anthropic API key); [advise-project-approach](https://github.com/arndvs/advise-project-approach) — a skill that makes agents research comparable projects and tradeoffs before advising; personal agent skills live in a private `skills` repo.
+- **Companions:** [llm-gateway](https://github.com/arndvs/llm-gateway) — route Claude Code through a GitHub Copilot subscription via a secure LiteLLM proxy (no separate Anthropic API key); personal agent skills live in a private `skills` repo.

 ### [cmd](https://github.com/arndvs/cmd)